ADC14

 ** Associated Doctoral Candidate - will be administered and funded by the UK Research and Innovation **

-The UK participates as associated partner, therefore the ADC position will be administered and funded by the UK Research and Innovation (UKRI).
+The UK participates as associated partner, therefore the Associated DC position will be administered and funded by the UK Research and Innovation (UKRI).